 How to clean your computer keyboard

 The first part is for keyboards that just need a quick clean.
 The second part is for membrane keyboards (most standard keyboards) and includes removing the keys for a thorough cleaning.
-To keep your keyboard in top condition, the moderate cleaning could be done weekly, and the more thorough clean could be done every 2 months (depending on use).
+To keep your keyboard in top condition the moderate cleaning could be done weekly and the more thorough cleaning could be done every 2 months.

 What you will need:

 - cotton buds.

 - can of compressed air or vacuum cleaner.

 - flat tip screwdriver (optional for thorough clean).